mpv-player/mpv/DOCS/man/en/lua.rst

     mpv internals do.
 This function will test whether the number can be represented as integer, and if so, it will pass an integer value to mpv, otherwise a double float.

+``mp.set_property_native(name, value)``
+    Similar to ``mp.set_property``, but set the given property using its native type.

+    Since there are several data types which can not represented natively in Lua, this might not always work as expected.
+For example, while the Lua wrapper can do some guesswork to decide whether a Lua table is an array or a map, this would fail with empty tables.
+Also, there are not many properties for which it makes sense to use this, instead of ``set_property``, ``set_property_bool``, ``set_property_number``.
+    For these reasons, this function should probably be avoided for now.

 ``mp.get_time()``
     Return the current mpv internal time in seconds as a number.
 This is